 7. What are Your Service-Level Agreements?

-10. Are Your Services Focused on Proactivity?
+8. Are Your Services Focused on Proactivity?

-11. Does Your Business Have Strong Relationships with Manufactures and Vendors?
+10. Does Your Business Have Strong Relationships with Manufactures and Vendors?
 More Than One?

-While your MSP is a big part of keeping your environment functioning optimally, some problems will eventually require manufacturer or vendor intervention.
-A good relationship between these third parties and your provider means the MSP will be able to escalate tickets on your behalf to get answers faster than you would be able to on your own.
+While your MSP is a big part in keeping your environment functioning optimally, some problems will eventually require manufacturer or vendor intervention.
+A good relationship between these third parties and your provider means your MSP will be able to escalate tickets on your behalf to get answers faster than you would be able to on your own.
 This inside access also means they have visibility into product evolution and emerging technologies.

 So, Where Do You Start?